 Analyzing Bilibili's Unusual Options Activity

-On Thursday, shares of Bilibili (NASDAQ:BILI) saw unusual options activity.
-After the option alert, the stock price moved down to $99.34.
+On Tuesday, shares of Bilibili (NASDAQ:BILI) saw unusual options activity.
+After the option alert, the stock price moved up to $110.51.

 - Trade Type: PUT